 More than housing alone will be necessary to bring about an end homelessness.
 In addition to a number of stackable affordable housing funding initiatives and programs, the federal government has announced its plan to renew its commitment to ending homelessness through its new strategy Reaching Home.
 Reaching Home is intended to be more flexible than the current Homelessness Partnering Strategy in order to meet the varying needs of communities, while focusing on community-wide outcomes-driven performance management, as opposed to transactional program requirements.
 Reaching Home aims to implement coordinated access and support communities to address homelessness strategically through the integration of and communication across multiple systems and sectors that touch on homelessness.
-Indeed, Regina's Communities to have community systems plans.
+Indeed, Regina's Community Plan to End Homelessness is a head start on a new federal requirement for designated communities to have community systems plans.